teneko/Teronis.DotNet/src/MSBuild/Packaging/ProjectBuildInPackage/README.md

 By having installed my package I assist in the implicit behaviour of NuGet: By not picking up Project A as NuGet-dependency copy over the direct assemblies produced by Project A to the bin-folder of Project B. **This has the following drawback:**

-Because of the implicit behaviour and the usage of my package you have assemblies of Porject A in Project B that are in need of the assemblies provided by packages (in your example "Some Package") you referenced in Project A. So a workaround is to add the packages from Project A in Project B explicitly as shown here:
+Because of the implicit behaviour and the usage of my package you have assemblies of Project A in Project B that are in need of the assemblies provided by packages (in your example "Some Package") you referenced in Project A. So a workaround is to add the packages from Project A in Project B explicitly as shown here:

 ```
 <!-- Project A -->